Human Rights in the Supply Chain

 Many of our operating companies include a “Transparency in Supply Chain Disclosure” statement on their websites in accordance with applicable laws that affirms our commitment to oppose the use of forced, bonded, involuntary, prison, or indentured labor.

 We train our supply chain employees annually on the need to be aware of modern slavery risks and the red flags that may help identify potential violations.
-In 2021, nearly all supply chain employees completed1 the Supply Chain Due Diligence Act online training course.
+In 2022, greater than 99% of supply chain employees completed the Supply Chain Due Diligence Act online training course.
 Our supply chain employees are expected to stay vigilant about these issues and report any suspicious activity to management so that it can be addressed.

-We also have a supplier evaluation scorecard which evaluates supplier health and safety, quality, and other practices including not using child labor.
+Additionally, we utilize a supplier evaluation scorecard which evaluates supplier health, safety, and quality practices, including not using child labor.

-We also maintain a comprehensive compliance vetting program to screen third parties who provide goods and services to us and our operating companies to further ensure we conduct business only with suppliers who share our commitment to the values and principles in the Supplier Code.
+For third parties who provide goods and services to us and our operating companies, we utilize a comprehensive compliance vetting program to ensure we conduct business only with suppliers who share our commitment to the values and principles in the Supplier Code.
 For more information on our third party vetting program, please visit our Ethics and Compliance webpage.

 Ethics and Human Rights Expectations for Our Suppliers